If you’re married, you know that there are a lot of marriage problems, annoyances, troubles and compromises.

 Humbling, isn’t it?

-And also difficult to deal with.
+And, it’s also difficult to deal with.

 Difficult because the argument in the kitchen can quickly become a mean game of who does what.
 A mean game of who does it the most or the worst or… A mean game that will end VERY badly if you aren’t aware that it is happening.